50 km, 3 days walking, beauty of Tuscany

 CANCELLATIONS AND REFUNDS:

-All tours, travel arrangements and accommodations are secure from the time of confirmation of booking.
-Consequently a cancellation fee will apply on all cancellations.
+Setteponti Hiking Tour travel arrangements and accommodations are secure from the time of confirmation of booking.
+Consequently, a cancellation fee will apply to all cancellations.

 In the unlikely event or if the tour fails to fill with the necessary minimum number of participants required (2 people), you would be entitled to a 100% refund in full.